 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Madison, the Capitol Neighborhoods East neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-84.5% of the real estate in the Capitol Neighborhoods East neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Capitol Neighborhoods East neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 84.5%, which is higher than 95.2% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 With a real estate vacancy rate of only 0.0%, the Capitol Neighborhoods East neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, one of the really unique and interesting things about the look and setting of the Capitol Neighborhoods East neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 85.7% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 97.5% of all neighborhoods in America.